gvwilson/sensibleadventures/shapers/story.md

     -   The service bots freeze
     -   Patient: "Repeat that."
     -   Maddy: "I found the Makers' instructions.
 The ones you *haven't* been following.
 They're going to be very disappointed."
-    -   Pause, then Patient: "That is---that is an inaccuracy intended to coerce behavior!"
+    -   Pause, then Patient: "That is an inaccuracy intended to coerce behavior!"
     -   Maddy smiles wickedly, her heart pounding: "You mean a bluff?
 Nope."
     -   Sindy shrieks as a long manipulator from a stealthy little bot behind her snatches the documents
     -   Patient: "This is a cleaning roster!"